MalcolmDahling/isak_dahling_music/README.md

 <h2>HOW TO START</h2>
 <p>
   • Clone the repository.</br>
-  • Navigate to the folder in the terminal.</br>
+  • Navigate to the projects root folder in the terminal.</br>
   • Type "npm i" to install all required packages.</br>
   • Type "npm run dev" to run.</br>
   • Note: this website will NOT run locally without the .env file that is NOT provided in this repository.</br>